-As of 17 January 2022, the new collective agreement replaces the approved collective agreement between the parties for the period 5 February 2020-31 December 2021.
-The collective agreement will remain in effect from 17 January 2022 to 31 December 2023, and thereafter for one year at a time, unless either federation terminates it in writing no later than two months before the agreement expires.
+As of 7 February 2023, the new collective agreement replaces the collective agreement signed between the parties for the period 17 January 2022-31 December 2023.
+The collective agreement will remain in effect from 7 February 2023 to 31 December 2024, and thereafter for one year at a time, unless either federation terminates it in writing no later than two months before the agreement expires.